feedfm/Javascript-SDK/README.md

 * play-paused - This is sent when playback of the current song is paused.
 * play-resumed - This is sent when playback of the current song is resumed after pausing.
+* play-stopped - This is sent when the 'stop()' method is called in Player
 * play-completed - This is sent when playback of the current song is complete or is aborted (due to a skip, for instance).
 * plays-exhausted - If there are no more songs that a user can listen to, this